PyPSA/atlite/atlite/README.md

 for time saving.
 Here is the [documentation](https://confluence.ecmwf.int/display/CKB/Copernicus+European+Regional+ReAnalysis+%28CERRA%29%3A+product+user+guide) of CERRA.
 The raw data named ***"europe-03-2018-cerra.nc"*** is stored at the 'cutout' folder of pypsa-eur repository.

-> [!NOTE]
-> Ignore all of the code lines referring to _wave technology_.
-They are irrelevant to the current task.